 But when the landlord collects the $10,000 from each tenant, they would only receive $12,500 total to put towards the variable operating expenses ($2,500 x 5), which is only one-half of the total $25,000 in variable operating expenses that the landlord actually incurred.

 If there is a gross up provision in the lease, the landlord can project what the variable operating expense would be at full occupancy.
-Because at 50% occupancy the variable occupancy is $25,000, he can estimate that at 100% occupancy, the variable occupancy will be $50,000.
+Because at 50% occupancy the variable expenses are $25,000, he can estimate that at 100% occupancy, the variable expenses will be $50,000.

 This grossed-up variable expense, plus the fixed expense, now brings the total operating expense to $125,000.
 Each tenant will pay $12,500, with $7,500 going towards fixed expenses and $5,000 going towards variable expenses.
 At this rate, the full $25,000 variable expense is covered ($5,000 x 5).